AWS vs Azure vs Google Cloud: Which Cloud Services is better for Enterprises?

 Google Cloud Platform:

-Google Cloud provides a unified object storage service that has a Persistent Disk option.
+Google Cloud service provides a unified object storage service that has a Persistent Disk option.
 It also provides Transfer Appliances like AWS Snowball, along with other online transfer services.

 As far as databases are concerned, GCP has SQL-based Cloud SQL with a relational database called Cloud Spanner which is specially designed for mission-critical projects.
 It offers two No-SQL selections: Cloud Bigtable and Cloud Datastore.
 GCP does not provide backup and archive services.